Asbestos Frequently Asked Questions

 - “blue asbestos” (crocidolite)

 Asbestos is a group of six naturally occurring fibrous minerals.
 The mineral structure is made up of fibres that are thin and needle-like.
 Asbestos can strengthen and fireproof materials, but it is banned in many countries.
 Exposure to asbestos is linked to a number of cancers and diseases, including mesothelioma and asbestosis.
-Asbestos is banned in Australia.
-However, it is still present in many historic buildings.
+Asbestos has been banned in Australia since 2003, so it is still present in many commercial and residential properties.
 In contrast, asbestos use is regulated, but not completely banned, in the United States.

 The microscopic fibres within asbestos can’t be seen by the human eye.
 In order to identify it within another material, you need to know what materials to investigate.
 Pure asbestos can be made into paper, felt, cloth or rope.
 Asbestos fibres have also been mixed into cements (fibro), drywall compounds, paint, sealants, plastics and adhesives.
 Signs that a building contains asbestos include: